abhiskk/AndroidFeedbackFeature/README.md

 * FeedbackTestLib is an Android Library Project.

-* Can be used for providing a feedback feature for apps.

-* FeedbackTestLib is an Android Library Project .

 * To use it download FeedbackTestLib and copy it to your app folder.
 Then import module FeedbackTestLib.